puniverse/quasar/docs/index.md

 {% capture examples %}https://github.com/{{site.github}}/tree/master/src/test/java/co/paralleluniverse/pulsar/examples{% endcapture %}

 Quasar is able to run on a cluster, thereby letting actors and channels communicate across machines.
-The Quasar cluster runs on top of [Galaxy](http://puniverse.github.io/galaxy/), Parallel Universe's in-memory data grid.
+The Quasar cluster runs on top of [Galaxy](http://docs.paralleluniverse.co/galaxy/), Parallel Universe's in-memory data grid.

 In this version, clustering is pretty rudimentary, but essential features should work: actors can be made discoverable on the network, messages can be passed among actors on different nodes, and an actor on a failing node will behave as expected of a dying actor with respect to exit messages sent to other, remote, *watching* it or *linked* to it.

 ### Enabling Clustering

 First, you will need to add the `co.paralleluniverse:quasar-galaxy` artifact as a dependency to your project, and set some Galaxy cluster properties.
 At the very least you will need to set `"galaxy.nodeId"`, which will have to be a different `short` value for each master node.
 If you're running several nodes on the same machine, you will also need to set `"galaxy.port"` and `"galaxy.slave_port"`.
 These properties can be set in several ways.
 The simplest is to define them as JVM system properties (as `-D` command line arguments).However, you can also set them in the Galaxy configuration XML files or in a properties file.
-Please refer to the [Galaxy documentation](http://puniverse.github.io/galaxy/) for more detail
+Please refer to the [Galaxy documentation](http://docs.paralleluniverse.co/galaxy/) for more detail.

 Then, to make an actor discoverable cluster-wide, all you need to do is register it with the [`register`]({{javadoc}}/actors/Actor.html#register()) method of the `Actor` class.